rooftopcellist/awx/docs/auth/oauth.md

     "scope": "read"
 }
 ```
-For an OAuth token, the only fully mutable field is `scope`. `application` field is *immutable
+For an OAuth token, the only fully mutable field is `scope`.
+The `application` field is *immutable
 on update*, and all other fields are totally immutable, and will be auto-populated during creation:
 `user` field will be the `user` field of related application; `expires` will be generated according
-to Tower configuration setting `OAUTH2_PROVIDER`; `token` and `refresh_token` will be auto-
+to Tower configuration setting `OAUTH2_PROVIDER`; `token` and `refresh_token` will be auto-generated
-generated to be non-crashing random strings.
+to be non-crashing random strings.

 On RBAC side:
-- A user will be able to create a token if she is able to see the related application;
+- A user will be able to create a token if they are able to see the related application;
 - System admin is able to see and manipulate every token in the system;
 - Organization admins will be able to see and manipulate all tokens belonging to Organization
   members;
 - Other normal users will only be able to see and manipulate their own tokens.
+>> Note: Users can only see the token or refresh-token _value_ at the time of creation ONLY.

-#### Using OAuth token system
+#### Using OAuth token system as a Personal Access Token (PAT)
-The most significant usage of OAuth is authenticating users. `token` field of a token is used
+The most common usage of OAuth is authenticating users.
+The `token` field of a token is used
-as part of HTTP authentication header, in the format `Authorization: Bearer <token field value>`.
+as part of the HTTP authentication header, in the format `Authorization: Bearer <token field value>`.
+This _Bearer_
-Here is a `curl` command example:
+token can be obtained by doing a curl to the `/api/o/token/` endpoint as shown in `api_o_auth_authorization_root_view.md`.

+Here is an example of using that PAT to access an API endpoint using `curl`:
 ```
 curl -H "Authorization: Bearer kqHqxfpHGRRBXLNCOXxT5Zt3tpJogn" http://localhost:8013/api/v2/credentials/
 ```